Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### Metasploit

-Metasploit (or MSF for MetaSploit Framework) is a command-line security tool improving penetration testing.
+Metasploit (or MSF for Metasploit Framework) is a command-line security tool improving penetration testing.
-It offers information about software vulnerabilities and IDS signature development.
+It is a set of tools for information gathering, exploitation, exploit development, post-exploitation...

 If a vulnerability was discovered (with Nessus or sn1per for example), we can check if Metasploit has an exploit for it.
 If it does, we can execute the exploit, and Metasploit can provide a command shell on this victim machine.